Marjorie Weaver

 Marjorie Weaver (March 2, 1913 – October 1, 1994) was an American film actress of the 1930s through the early 1950s.

 Early life, entrance into acting

 Weaver was born in Crossville, Tennessee to John Thomas Weaver and his wife, Ellen (née Martin).
 Her father was a general freight agent for a railroad in Louisville, Kentucky.
-She attended the University of Kentucky, and later the Indiana University, with interests in music and won beauty contests at both schools.
+She attended the University of Kentucky, and later the Indiana University Bloomington, with interests in music and won beauty contests at both schools.

 Weaver began her acting career as a stage actress in the early 1930s, and also worked as a model during that period, as well as a singer.
 She received her first film role, uncredited, in 1934.
 From 1936 through 1945 she received steady acting roles.
 She began receiving credited roles in larger productions, and starred opposite Ricardo Cortez in the 1937 film The Californian, and that same year she starred opposite Tyrone Power in Second Honeymoon.